one-second/firebase-functions-typescript/readme.md

 ### webpack

-This starter uses webpack to to transpile and build the `functions/index.js` based on `functions/src/index.ts` and all it's imports.
+This starter uses webpack to transpile and build the `functions/index.js` based on `functions/src/index.ts` and all it's imports.

 `functions/index.js` is ignored by git.

-## serve and deploy
+### serve and deploy

 Currently you can only serve https functions locally.